ketkiambekar/face-recognition/Readme.md

 I played around with the Tolerance setting (which adjusts the strictness of face ID).
 As is commanly suggested, 0.6 was indeed the best setting.
 Even on changing Tolerance the setting to a stricter value (0.5, 0.4 and so on), the library was not able to distinguish between the twins, and the results were way off in general.

+#### Instructions for running
+1) Upload the images.zip to in the files section in the leftmost pane.
+2) Run all cells by clicking "Runtime >> Run" all from the file menu.